mmastrapasqua7/university/Sistemi operativi/10_Files_Directories.md

 ### Symbolic Links

-**it is actually a new file,** but of different type.
+**it is actually a new file (new inode),** but of different type.
 The size of this file depends on the name of the link.
 So, the actual data inside a file of type symbolic link is the string of the path to the linked file

 ### Directory